 All the important parameters that control the agricultural production potential of the site are given in Table 2.
 The land type soil data are given in Appendix 5.
-A satellite image map of the development site is given in Figure 3.
+A satellite image map of the development site is given in Figure 2 and site photographs are given from Figure 3 to Figure 5.